 Attorney Ray Kerlick describes how account beneficiary designations work with your will and how they can have unintended consequences.
-Call 800-929-1725 for an appointment with Mr. Kerlick at any of our offices in Fort Bend County or Wharton County.
+Call 800-929-1725 for an appointment with Mr. Kerlick.
+We have law offices in Fort Bend County, Wharton County, and Matagorda County.

-– – Hi, this is Ray Kerlick from Wadler, Perches, Hudl & Kerlick and I’m here in our Fulshear office and wanted to talk a little bit today about beneficiary designations.
+Hi, this is Ray Kerlick from Wadler, Perches, Hundl & Kerlick and I’m here in our Fulshear office and wanted to talk a little bit today about beneficiary designations.
 Seems like a pretty boring subject and to a certain extent I suppose it is.
 But it’s important from an estate planning standpoint.

 Typically beneficiary designations will always trump a will.
 And so most people not totally sure how that works and the answer is pretty much always the same.
 If there is an account whether it be an investment account, a bank account, a life insurance policy, an annuity, anything on which you’ve designated a beneficiary, that beneficiary designation will be honored regardless of what your will may say.
 So we need to take these things very seriously.

 There’s a few very basic things that I would want to make sure everyone’s aware of.
 So never, ever please make a designation of a beneficiary who is a minor.
 This will effectively result in that minor’s funds being trapped in essentially a blind trust until such time as they turn 18.
 As soon as they turn 18 all of those funds will be released to them without any restrictions.
 Most of the time we don’t want an 18 year old to have a big sum of funds in their hands because they’re unlikely to use those funds wisely.